 Exercise practices that will teach you how to stretch

 If you’re doing cardio or running, it is unlikely that you’re getting enough stretching.
 You should be asking why is stretching important to your workout routine.
-However there are some forms of exercises that give you a workout and help you get all the stretching you need.
-They also help you with flexibility and general wellbeing.
+However, there are some forms of exercises that give you a workout and help you get all the stretching you need.
+They also help you with flexibility and general well-being.
 The three best workouts for stretching are:

 This ancient practice traces its origins back to China.
-It started out as a form of martial arts but has evolved into a simpler form of exercise now.
+It started as a form of martial arts but has evolved into a simpler form of exercise now.
 The focus is on gentle movements that flow into one another, delivering the primary benefit of keeping the body in motion whilst ensuring there is no form of strain or overexertion.

-A relatively younger form of exercise than the others in the list, Pilates is a gradual form of exercise performed either on a mat or with specialized equipment.
+A relatively younger form of exercise than the others on the list, Pilates is a gradual form of exercise performed either on a mat or with specialized equipment.
 It is considered a hybrid of multiple disciplines because it stretches, strengthens muscles, boosts flexibility and balance, and works on the core.

 The difference between stretching and warming up